“True originality consists not in a new manner but in a new vision.” ~Edith Wharton

 In Downton Abbey, Elizabeth McGovern plays Cora Crawley, Lady Grantham, an American heiress who saves the ancestral home from bankruptcy.
 In reality, over a hundred American heiresses married into the English peerage during that era.
 They became veritable historical preservation league.

 Late-blooming writer Edith Wharton (1862-1937) knew many of those real-life Cora Crawleys.
-If she’d been richer or prettier, she might have been one of them.
+If she’d been richer or prettier, she might have been one.

 The Fairy Child

-Edith Newbold Jones was born on January 24, 1862 in New York City ( Tuesday is her 150th birthday).
+Edith Newbold Jones was born on January 24, 1862 in New York City.
 Some say her great-aunts were the Joneses, as in “keeping up with the Joneses.”

 Although her peers produced the real Cora Crawleys, Edith’s family went abroad in 1866 to live on the cheap.
 A string of European governesses taught her French, Italian, and German.
 She taught herself to read and began a life-long affair with books, the only love that remained faithful to her.

 Edith’s writing aspirations surfaced early.
-She published a short story at age 15.
-But her parents belittled her achievements.
+She published a short story at age 15, but her parents belittled her efforts.
 In an unfinished autobiography, she wrote that they regarded her with fear, “like some pale predestined child who disappears at night to dance with ‘the little people’.”

 They needed her to marry up the social ladder, or at least not plummet from it.

-Edward “Teddy” Wharton was 12 years older, a friend of her brother.
+Edward “Teddy” Wharton was 12 years her senior, a friend of her brother.
 He had a magnificent trust fund.
-They wed when Edith was practically a spinster of 23 and lived the high life for a while — yearly trips abroad, a Georgian manse even Lady Grantham would envy.
+They wed when Edith was practically a spinster of 23 and lived the high life for a while—yearly trips abroad, a Georgian manse even Lady Grantham would envy.

 “Life is always a tightrope or a feather bed.
 Give me the tightrope.” ~Edith Wharton

 Teddy was an alcoholic obsessed with barely-legal girls.
 Modern biographers think he also suffered from bipolar disorder.
 Divorce was out of the question.
-For the first twelve years of her marriage, Edith suffered from debilitating ill health.
+For the first twelve years of her marriage, Edith suffered debilitating ill-health.

-Then something happened none of her biographers adequately explain.
+Then something happened that none of her biographers adequately explain.
 At age 35, twenty years after her first publication, Edith started writing again.
 That book, The Decoration of Houses, covered home decor for the genteel and prosperous, exhorting them to rethink their claustrophobic drawing rooms and abolish the “wobbly velvet-covered tables littered in geegaws.”
-She probably decided that things wouldn’t get better, so she might as well get on with it.

-She published at least a book a year after that — travelogues, home decor, short story collections, plus two two of her best-known novels, The House of Mirth (1905) and Ethan Frome (1911).
+She published at least a book a year after that—travelogues, home decor, short story collections, plus two of her best-known novels, The House of Mirth (1905) and Ethan Frome (1911).
 The advances and royalties made her rich in her own right.

-In 1907, Edith learned Teddy was siphoning off her money to support his mistress.
+In 1907, Edith discovered Teddy siphoning off her money to support his mistress.
 She left him and moved to Paris.
 In 1913, she divorced him.
 Finally, in her 50s, she could write without the insanity.

 But World War I intervened.
 Edith became a passionate supporter of the Allies.
 She raised funds and helped create hostels for French and Belgian refugees.
 In 1916, she received a French Legion of Honour knighthood for her volunteer work.